chaseruskin/orbit/README.md

 - Docker images of `orbit` are available for easy integration into new or existing CI/CD pipelines.

-- Reproducible builds are achieved with checksums and automatic handling of a lock file `Orbit.lock`.
+- Reproducible builds are achieved with checksums and automatic handling of a lockfile `Orbit.lock`.

 - Namespace collisions, a problem inherent to VHDL and not resolved in many backend tools, is solved through a custom algorithm called [_dynamic symbol transformation_](https://c-rus.github.io/orbit/topic/dst.html).